scottdbrown/RNAseq-TcellClonality/README.md

 The script has an example plot showing the clonal landscape of each sample, highlighting dominant CDR3s in each.

 Finally, it includes code for analyzing TCR C gene expression.
-For our analysis, RSEM v1.2.29 was used to calculate gene expression levels for all transcripts, and transcripts from TCR C genes were extracted.
+For our analysis, RSEM v1.2.29 was used to calculate gene expression levels for all transcripts, and gene expression values for transcripts from TCR C genes were extracted.